What Are the 4 Bases in a Relationship & Their Meaning

 Second base is often defined by increased physical intimacy without full sexual activity.
 This may include prolonged kissing or touching above the waist, paired with clearer communication about comfort, interest, and personal limits.

-Here’s how consent fits into the idea of relationship bases:
+Here’s how consent fits into the idea of bases in a relationship

 - Ask clear questions instead of assuming interest.